lumigo-io/opentelemetry-python-distro/README.md

 ### Consuming SQS messages with Boto3 receive_message

-Messaging instrumentations that retrieve messages from queues tend to be counter-intuitive for end-users: when retrivieng one of more messages from the queue, one would natutally expect that all calls done _using data from those messages_, e.g., sending their content to a database or another queue, would result in spans that are children of the describing the retrivieng of those messages.
+Messaging instrumentations that retrieve messages from queues tend to be counter-intuitive for end-users: when retrieving one of more messages from the queue, one would naturally expect that all calls done _using data from those messages_, e.g., sending their content to a database or another queue, would result in spans that are children of the describing the retrieving of those messages.

 Consider the following scenario, which is supported by the `boto3` SQS `receive_message` instrumentation of the Lumigo OpenTelemetry Distro for Python: